This tutorial will show you how to install a SSL Certificate on a Microsoft Azure Web App (formerly Microsoft Azure Website)

 Step 5: Bind the SSL Certificate with your domain

-Now that the .pfx file has been uploaded via the Azure Management Portal, the certificate needs to be binded to the desired domain.
+Now that the .pfx file has been uploaded via the Azure Management Portal, the certificate needs to be bound to the desired domain.

 Scroll down to the “SSL Bindings” section and bind your recently uploaded certificate with the desired domain.

-Once the certificate has been binded, click Save on the bottom toolbar
+Once the certificate has been bound, click Save on the bottom toolbar

 Congratulations!
 You have installed your SSL certificate on Azure!